MrChuckomo/poddycast/README.md

 And search through the **history** of podcasts you listened to.

 You can also create **playlist** to keep you Podcast collection nice and clean.

+## Install

+Download this repository and it will work on macOS.

+## Platform Support

+- macOS
+- Windows (comming soon)